-• Employees are occupying prime on-street spaces, as suggested by heavy daytime utilization of core streets that is inconsistent with the amount of daytime retail activity.
-This is particularly evident during the 8AM time period when parking is full but most stores are not open for business.
-This is a natural inclination of people wanting front-door convenience that will not change with passive signing and encouragement to use more remote spaces.
-Aggressive enforcement measures will likely change some behavior; however, there are some employees that will still try to trick the system by "shuffling" (plus, more aggressive parking enforcement than exists already is not a welcoming activity or positive sentiment that is appropriate for Belmont Center).
+Heavy daytime utilization of core streets is inconsistent with the amount of daytime retail activity, suggesting that employees are occupying spaces on prime streets.
+This is a natural inclination of wanting front-door convenience that will not change with passive signing and encouragement to use more remote spaces.
+Aggressive enforcement measures will likely change some behavior; however, there are some employees that will still try to trick the system by "shuffling" (plus, aggressive parking enforcement is not necessarily the type of activity and sentiment that is appropriate for Belmont Center).
 In addition, there is feedback from employees that cite the lack of convenient and affordable long-term parking.

 - Prime customer spaces are more difficult to find.
 This lack of available front-door spaces for customers may be hurting Belmont's businesses.
-Although there are spaces available, there appears to be limited desire by customers to use rear parking lots. - Belmont does not have designated commuter parking.
-With more than a dozen inbound trains running through Belmont Center per day, the average daily boarding is only about 150 people, which is almost the lowest number of people to board at any stop on the Fitchburg/South Acton line.
+Although there are spaces available, there appears to be little desire by customers to use downtown parking lots. - Belmont does not have designated commuter parking.
+With more than a dozen inbound trains running through Belmont Center per day, the average boarding is only about 150 people, which almost the least number of people to board at any stop on the Fitchburg/South Acton line.
 Dedicated commuter parking would help to increase the number of people that take the commuter rail.
-While there is not the parking supply to accommodate hundreds of new commuters, there are under-utilized parking areas that would serve some commuter needs well.
+While there is not the parking supply to accommodate hundreds of new commuters, there are under-utilized parking areas that would serve commuter needs well.